DarrenCooperM/DarrenCooperM/README.md

 <br>

 <div align="center"><h1>Tech Stack</h1></div>
-<p align="center">I am a big fan of using React, Node.js, Docker and AWS Cloud to build and deploy my applications</p>
+<p align="center">I am a big fan of using React, Node.js, Docker and AWS Cloud to build and deploy my applications.
+I am currently learning or interested in learning Nextjs, Angular, Vue, Typescript and Python</p>

 <p align="center">At the moment most of my time is spent making projects through Mission Ready, I've built them using: </br> </p>